Journal

 Sveti Andrija (St. Andrew) is a tiny island between Šipan and the open sea — home to a decommissioned lighthouse and not much else.
 On the island’s southwest face, wave erosion has carved a perfect arch wide enough for our boat to idle through at calm sea.

 Passing through the arch is one of those moments where everyone reaches for a camera.
 The rock frames the horizon on the far side, and light pours through at angles that make the water glow.
-We time our visits for mid-morning when the sun is high enough to light the passage but low enough to create contrast against the stone.
+On private trips we time our visits for mid-morning when the sun is high enough to light the passage but low enough to create contrast against the stone.

 You will not find this arch on any mainstream tour itinerary.
 It requires a skipper who knows the approach depth and can read the swell — a few rocks sit just below the waterline.